 The Ernest and Sarah Butler Awards for Excellence in Science Teaching are awarded each year to exceptional science teachers at the elementary, middle, and high school levels.
 Each top recipient receives a cash prize along with a resource grant for their schools' science programs.

-Twelve minority students entering Texas medical schools this fall each will benefit from a $10,000 scholarship from TMA.
-TMA awarded the scholarships to the students in San Antonio at TexMed, TMA’s annual conference.
+Thirteen minority students entering Texas medical schools this fall each will benefit from a $10,000 scholarship from TMA.
+TMA awarded the scholarships to the students in Dallas at TexMed, TMA’s annual conference.
 Physicians selected the students for their academic achievement, commitment to community service, and desire to care for Texas’ increasingly diverse population.

 Meet the Recipients

 TMA honors journalists from across the state for excellence in health reporting each year with the TMA Anson Jones, MD, Awards.
 Print, broadcast, and online journalists are recognized in 10 categories, including the Texas Health Journalist of the Year.
 A physician journalist also is recognized.
 TMA physicians present the awards to journalists in newsroom ceremonies or at local county medical society meetings.
 Journalists may enter their works in the competition or be nominated by a TMA member physician or medical student, county medical society, or TMA Alliance member.
 TMA has presented the awards since 1957.
 They are named after pioneer physician, statesman, and prolific writer Anson Jones, MD.